You are the Buddha,

 May the practice of this School manifest wisdom and compassion, benefitting all beings.

-Other Ordinary Mind Zen School Centres in Australia
+Other Ordinary Mind Schools in Australia

 Ordinary Mind Zen School Sydney